 Having completed all the basic inspections and maintenance on your chainsaw.
 It’s almost time to cut wood but before we do, let’s take a look at protective apparel that’s available today.

-The proper safety gear is critical to reducing the risk of serious or fatal injury while operating a chainsaw Remember a chainsaw is a very powerful tool and if not handled properly, can be a dangerous or deadly tool.
+The proper safety gear is critical to reducing the risk of serious or fatal injury while operating the best battery chainsaw.
+Remembe,r a chainsaw is a very powerful tool and if not handled properly, can be a dangerous or deadly tool.